Rivu49/SpotifySimpleClone/README.md

 # Spotify Music App

 This is a simple Spotify clone frontend project created using HTML, CSS, and JavaScript.
-It aims to replicate the basic functionality and appearance of the Spotify web player.

 ## Features

 - Displaying a collection of music tracks
 - Playing and pausing tracks
 - Skipping tracks
-- Controlling volume
 - Displaying track progress
 - Responsive design for various screen sizes